teuben/hi-observe/README.md

 ## Resources

-The original github repo should be at : https://github.com/teuben/hi-observe
+* The original github repo should be at : https://github.com/teuben/hi-observe
+* The Greenbank 40ft manual is: https://greenbankobservatory.org/wp-content/uploads/2018/02/40-manual.pdf